North Yorkshire Moors Railway: History

 In 1967, the NYMR Preservation Society was formed, and negotiations began for the purchase of the line.
 After running various open weekends and steam galas during the early 1970s (by permission of British Railways) the NYMRPS transformed itself into a charitable trust to ensure the future of the railway, and became The North York Moors Historical Railway Trust Ltd in 1972.
-Purchase of the line was completed and the necessary Light Railway Order obtained, giving powers to operate the railway.
+Purchase of the line was completed and the necessary light railway order, the British Railways Board (Whitby and Pickering) Light Railway Order 1974 (SI 1974/1857) was obtained, giving powers to operate the railway.
 The railway was able to reopen for running in 1973 as the North Yorkshire Moors Railway, with much of the traction provided by the North Eastern Locomotive Preservation Group.

 Services to Whitby were also mooted as a possibility; one of the first was in 1987 when 92220 Evening Star worked a service between Pickering and Whitby.
 Since then, services ran sporadically with third party operators (such as the West Coast Railway Company in the early 2000s) as the NYMR was not a licensed company authorised to operate over Network Rail metals.
 From 2007, regular trains operated over the Esk Valley Line from Grosmont to Whitby, thus providing a service over the entire length of the original Whitby and Pickering Railway.
 Services were further improved in 2014 by the re-opening of a second platform at Whitby to enable services to increase from three out and back workings a day to five.
 After a year of operation, the NMYR stated that 120,000 people had travelled over the new operating section to Whitby and that overall in 2014, the railway had attracted nearly 350,000 visitors.

 The preserved line is now a tourist attraction and has been awarded several tourist industry and heritage accolades.